Overview:

 Ownership and credibility questions

-An own-initiative investigation by Portugal’s media regulator ERC, followed by fines from the country’s securities watchdog CMVM, has done little to quieten concerns that Hungarian Prime Minister Viktor Orbán could, if needed or wanted, exert indirect influence over Euronews’ editorial line.
+But the fines from the country’s securities watchdog CMVM did little to quieten concerns that Hungarian Prime Minister Viktor Orbán could, if needed or wanted, exert indirect influence over Euronews’ editorial line.

-Alpac, which owns 97.6 percent of Euronews, openly highlights its investment footprint in Qatar, Hungary, the Middle East and Central Asia.
-Media observers take note of the network’s consistently upbeat coverage from Azerbaijan, Kazakhstan, Uzbekistan and Qatar.
+Alpac, which owns 97.6 percent of Euronews, also has an investment footprint and dealings in Qatar, Hungary, the Middle East and Central Asia.
+Media observers easily take note of the network’s consistently upbeat coverage from Azerbaijan, Kazakhstan, Uzbekistan and Qatar.

 Leadership and perception